-When it comes to skincare, it’s important to try to stick with a trusted brand.
-The great thing about marine actives is that most of them are non-irritating and are applicable to all skin types, so you won’t need to worry about having an adverse reaction if you give marine cosmetics a go.
+When it comes to skincare, it’s essential to try to stick with a trusted brand.
+The great thing about marine actives is that most of them are non-irritating and are applicable to all skin types, so you won’t need to worry about having an adverse reaction if you give marine cosmetics a try.

 Because of the versatility of marine microorganisms, they’ve been engineered for use in almost any type of skincare product imaginable.
 You can give all of them a try with our skin system, and you’ll soon wonder why every cosmetic brand isn’t harnessing the power of the sea.

 It makes sense that organisms that live in the water would do a pretty good job of keeping you hydrated.
 Algae and glycoproteins are perfect in skin moisturizers because of their ability to shield against cold and dryness while also soothing and reducing inflammation.

 Clinical trials yielded that our marine-based moisturizer decreased wrinkle depth by nearly 30% after just 30 days.

 In addition, peptide compounds stimulate the production of collagen, which will help strengthen skin elasticity and firmness.